pivotal/docs-tap/app-live-view/install.hbs.md

   `app-live-view-conventions` namespace.

-- For the `iterate` profile, Application Live View installs Application Live View connector package, Application Live View Apiserver package, and Application Live View Conventions package.
+- For the `iterate` profile, Application Live View installs Application Live View connector package, Application Live View APIServer package, and Application Live View Conventions package.

-- For the `full` profile, Application Live View installs the Application Live View back-end package, Application Live View connector package, Application Live View Apiserver package, and Application Live View Conventions package.
+- For the `full` profile, Application Live View installs the Application Live View back-end package, Application Live View connector package, Application Live View APIServer package, and Application Live View Conventions package.

-The Application Live View back end (`backend.appliveview.tanzu.vmware.com`) provides a REST API that is used to fetch the actuator data for the applications.
+The Application Live View back end (`backend.appliveview.tanzu.vmware.com`) provides a REST API that fetches the actuator data for the applications.
 The Application Live View UI plug-in as part of Tanzu Application Platform GUI queries this back-end REST API to get live actuator information for the pod.

 The Application Live View connector (`connector.appliveview.tanzu.vmware.com`) retrieves the actuator data from all the connected applications and returns it to the Application Live View back end.
 The actuator data is then displayed in the Application Live View UI plug-in as part of Tanzu Application Platform GUI.